Eb0nY-April14/test-your-english-quiz/README.md

 * Quiz Page

     * This is the page that the user interacts with in order to play the quiz.
-Like the home page, it is defined from the rest the of the screen page by a black border with a heading bar at the top in order to keep in line with uniformity across all  three pages.
-It consists of 10 questions with each having four options to choose their answer from.
+Like the home page, it is defined from the rest the of the screen page by a black border with a heading bar at the top in order to keep in line with uniformity across the two pages.
+It consists of 10 questions with each having four options to choose an answer from.
 Each of the options are displayed inside a button with a default background colour of blue.
 If a user gets the answer right, the button colour changes to green and a sound that depicts that the answer is correct is made and likewise if a user misses the answer, the button colour changes to red and a sound that depicts that the answer is incorrect is made.
     A user's score is displayed at the top right hand corner of the page while question number tracker is displayed at the top left corner of the page to let the user know which question they are on.
-    At the end of play, The feedback message is displayed underneath the score and question tracker area and is nicely centred so it can be clearly seen by the user as they play along.
-The aim of this message is to give the user feedback on how they performed by either displaying a congratulatory message of  or a failure message.
+    At the end of play, The feedback message is displayed underneath the score and question tracker area and is nicely centred so it can be clearly seen by the user at the end of the quiz.
+The aim of this message is to give the user feedback on how they performed by either displaying a congratulatory message or a failure message.
 The feedback display signifies the end of the quiz and a user can either click on the "back to home page button" on the quiz page to get redirected back to the home page to play again or close the quiz by closing the browser to quit playing.
     For mobile view, most of these features on this page will stack on top of each other for great user experience and responsiveness.

     * See the 'Quiz Page' Screenshot below: